 Biblical mandates that reference debt forgiveness are also found in Exodus, Leviticus, the Book of John, and the Book of Matthew.
 Most non-Abrahamic religions also urge this practice.
 These religious prescriptions have manifested in legal systems worldwide.

-Hysteria over Bankruptcy Abuse
+Hysteria Over Student Loan Bankruptcy Abuse

 Beginning in the 1970s, journalists and legislators began raising concerns about the possibility that student debtors might abuse the bankruptcy system as a means of wriggling out from under their loan debt following graduation.
 Of particular concern to these critics was the notion that medical and law students graduating with significant debt might attempt to discharge it despite the earning potential that would allow them to pay it down with relative ease.
 No evidence of actual abuse was ever presented.

-The Congressional Commission on the Bankruptcy Laws of the United States, formed in 1970, issued its findings in a 1973 report.
+The Congressional Commission on the Bankruptcy Laws of the United States, formed in 1970, issued its findings on student loans in a 1973 report.
 This report contained recommendations that were intended to assuage those concerns, notably suggesting that student loan debt be barred from discharge for five years following the commencement of repayment and that a standard of undue hardship be established.

 Three years later, Congress commissioned a study on the subject by the Government Accountability Office.
 It found that a relatively high percentage (18%) of educational loans were in default, but also that less than 1% were discharged in bankruptcy.